-Bleach (sodium hypochlorite) is a household cleaning product that the CDC lists for disinfecting surfaces against this new virus.
-They recommend a bleach solution of 4 teaspoons bleach per quart of water.
+Bleach (sodium hypochlorite) is a household cleaning product for disinfecting surfaces.
+Authorities recommend a bleach solution of 4 teaspoons bleach per quart of water.

 A few things about using bleach…wear gloves, never mix it with anything except water, and don’t store the mixture for longer than a day as it loses its effect.

-Alcohol breaks the membrane of the virus but needs to be at least 70% strength for use on surfaces, according to the CDC.
+Alcohol breaks the membrane of the virus but needs to be at least 70% strength for use on surfaces.
 (Higher than your average whiskey or other drinking alcohol).

 You may have this at home as isopropyl or rubbing alcohol.
 Methylated spirits (denatured alcohol) is another strong alcohol-based cleaner and disinfectant but has a strong odor.

-How soap and detergents work to kill Corona
+How soap and detergents work to kill viruses

-Virologist Dr. John Williams, in a recent CNN Health article (LaMotte, S. March 24, 2020), explains how the outer layer of the virus is made up of lipids (aka fats) and since soaps and detergents dissolve fats (aka grease) they effectively dissolve this outer coating of the virus, killing it.
+Virologist Dr. John Williams, in a recent CNN Health article (LaMotte, S. March 24, 2020), explained how the outer layer of the virus is made up of lipids (aka fats) and since soaps and detergents dissolve fats (aka grease) they effectively dissolve this outer coating of the virus, deactivating it.

-Hygiene in the kitchen and safe food preparation is an important part of stopping the spread of disease.
-It’s especially important during this 2020 pandemic.
+Hygiene in the kitchen and safe food preparation is important to keep your family healthy.